 If you need to create additional graphs, or change which line is plotted on which graph, keep in mind that the line generated by linear regression is seen by Prism as a data set.
 You can add lines to a graph or remove lines from a graph on the 'Data sets on graph' tab of the Format Graph dialog.

-If you check an option on the linear regression dialog, Prism will create a results table with residuals, which are the vertical distances of each point from the regression line.
+If you check an option on the simple linear regression dialog, Prism will create a results table with residuals, which are the vertical distances of each point from the regression line.
 The X values in the residual table are identical to the X values you entered.
 The Y values are the residuals.
 A residual with a positive value means that the point is above the line; a residual with a negative value means the point is below the line.

 When Prism creates the table of residuals, it also automatically makes a new graph containing the residuals and nothing else.
 You can treat the residuals table like any other table, and do additional analyses or make additional graphs.

-If the assumptions of linear regression have been met, the residuals will be randomly scattered above and below the line at Y=0.
+If the assumptions of simple linear regression have been met, the residuals will be randomly scattered above and below the line at Y=0.
 The scatter should not vary with X. You also should not see large clusters of adjacent points that are all above or all below the Y=0 line.